PseudoKnight/CHDiscord/README.md

 You'll need to have created a Discord application [here](https://discordapp.com/developers/applications/me).
 Then add a Bot to it.
 Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
-Enable the 'SERVER MEMBERS INTENT' and 'MESSAGE CONTENT INTENT' of the Privileged Gateway Intents.
+Enable the `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` of the Privileged Gateway Intents.
 Finally, you'll need your server id, which you can get by right-clicking your server name in Discord and clicking "Copy ID".

 ## Bot Functions